Last Updated: April 13, 2021, 10:07 p.m. Central Standard Time

 This is an accordion element with a series of buttons that open and close related content panels.

-Will there be on-campus housing for Fall 2021?
+Will there be on-campus housing for the upcoming term?

 For off-campus housing Campus Area Housing (CAH) can assist.
 CAH maintains an online listing of available privately-owned housing units located near campus.
 The office can also connect you with a variety of off-campus housing-related resources.
 Please visit the website for a full list of current vacancies.
 If you have questions or would like assistance with your search, please email campusareahousing@uwmad.wisc.edu or call 608-263-2452.
 Please see this document for Housing for immediate move-in.